robson-hennes/systatic.co/content/pages/index.md

 ---
 title: The Laravel Static Site Generator
-subheading: Systatic is partly built on parts of Laravel, the most popular PHP framework.
-Including Laravel Blade,
+description: Systatic is built on components taken from the popular Laravel framework
 view: home
 community:
 -